 A wife is bound to her husband as long as he lives.
 But if her husband dies, she is free to be married to whom she wishes, only in the Lord. -1 Corinthians 7:39

 The covenant of earthly marriage is not binding after the death of a spouse, nor will it be carried over likewise into eternity.

-(2) The interpretation of this text for those who hold position 1 is that the person who has been wronged is free to separate with the understanding that this circumstance is the call to singleness.
+The interpretation of this text for those who hold position 2 is that the person who has been wronged is free from a pursuit of their unbelieving, separated spouse.
+They are not free, in this interpretation, however, to be divorced or remarried (1 Co.
+7:10-11).